 R Basic

-The length() function is used to set or get the length of vectors or any other R object.
+The length() function sets or gets the length of vectors or any other R object.

 Syntax